 It’s common knowledge that triangular shapes are the universal symbol for roofs.
-However, roofs may come in various shapes and forms.
+However, roofers in Australia build roofs in various shapes and forms.
 Not just a triangle.

 You may categorize house roofs into different types in several ways: by the roof materials, by the popular architectural styles from various eras, or simply by the shapes of the roof.
 But generally speaking, the term “roof type” usually implies the roof shape or roof profile of your house.

 Each type of roof, or shape, has its benefits and disadvantages that you certainly need to factor in when buying or designing your house.